hschwane/GraSPH2/README.md

 ## features

 - wrapper for most openGl (using GLEW) and glfw functionality
+- building with cuda including cuda for clion IDE and some cuda heping functions
 - utilities that help with graphical programming
 - highly customisable thread safe logger
 - ini-Style configuration file parser